 Lockheed said it was the first test of the Aegis system using a land-based missile launcher.

-The test at the Pacific Missile Range Facility (PMRF) in Hawaii late on Tuesday marks a significant milestone for the Aegis Ashore weapon system, which is designed to protect U.S. and NATO forces in Europe from a ballistic missile attack.
+The test, conducted at the Pacific Missile Range Facility (PMRF) in Hawaii late on Tuesday, marks a significant milestone for the Aegis Ashore weapon system, which is designed to protect U.S. and NATO forces in Europe from a ballistic missile attack.

 During the test, the Aegis system used on U.S. warships around the world detected, tracked and engaged a simulated ballistic missile target using Raytheon's Standard Missile 3 Block IB, according to the U.S. Missile Defense Agency and the companies.

-The test of the new system comes amid growing European interest in missile defense as tensions mount between NATO and Russia over its annexation of the Crimea region of Ukraine.
+The test of the new missile defense system comes amid growing interest in missile defense systems as tensions mount between NATO and Russia over its annexation of the Crimea region of Ukraine.

 Raytheon said an intercept flight test of the system would follow next year.
 It said the ability to use the SM-3 missile at sea and on land would give military commanders more flexibility.